Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 <FIELD name="Requestor" refname="FabrikamFiber.MyTeam.Requestor" type="String" reportable="Dimension"> <ALLOWEDVALUES> <LISTITEM value="Customer" /> <LISTITEM value="Executive Management" /> <LISTITEM value="Other" /> <LISTITEM value="Support" /> <LISTITEM value="Team" /> <LISTITEM value="Technicians" /> <DEFAULTVALUE value="Customer" /> </ALLOWEDVALUES> </FIELD>

 refname, is the programmatic name for the field.
-All other rules should refer to this
+All other rules should refer to the

 refname.
 For more information, see Naming restrictions and conventions.